Triumphs and unfinished business: SEC Chair Gary Gensler's first three years

 SEC's Gensler sees 'opportunity' for tougher complex product rules

 Similar concerns accompanied the advent of commission-free online trading, pioneered by Robinhood Markets in 2013 and eventually embraced by nearly all of its competitors.
-Skeptical regulators were quick to note brokerages had simply replaced commissions with a "payments for order flow" system that gave them rebates for routing trades to certain wholesale market makers.
+Skeptical regulators were quick to note brokerages had simply replaced commissions with a "payments for order flow" system giving them rebates for routing trades to certain wholesale market makers.

 Along with his concerns about markets, Gensler arrived at the SEC full of suspicion about the multi-trillion dollar market for cryptocurrencies and other digital assets.
 His doubts were shown to be well-grounded with the spectacular collapse of the offshore crypto exchange FTX in November 2022.